-Funeral services for Zulema p.m.
+Funeral services for Zulema Flack Encinias, 49, of 1515 Wulff, will be conducted at 2 p.m.
 Friday in Rose Chapel of Gililland-Watson Funeral Home with the Rev. J.L.
 Bozeman, pastor of Temple Baptist Church, officiating.
-Burial will be in Rest Lawn Memoria!
+Burial will be in Rest Lawn Memorial